abridged/collabland-dev/docs/upstream-integrations/new-platform-extension/loopback-basics.md

 Have no clue what this is about?
 Don’t worry!
 Check out the example below 👇

-## Example of Dependency Injection, Binding, and extension point / extensions
+## Example of Dependency Injection, Binding, and Extension Point / Extensions

 The following is an example of using binding / DI with extension/extension point pattern in Collab.Land